hufihaf/Markdown-Mindmaps/CloudComputing.md

 | IoT                          | Better   | Worst    | Best     |
 | Databases                    | Best     | Worst    | Better   |
 | No Code Capabilities         | Yes      | No       | Yes      |

+## Strategies
+- What are the uncomfortable drawbacks of cloud computing?
+What are the clear drawbacks of on-premise servers?

+- What is a possible solution?
+How can you use PostgreSQL (portable) and employ a multi-cloud strategy?
+- How could you use both on-premise servers and the cloud at the same time?
+- Want AWS minus the pain of the bad UE?
+Use Vercel.
+The problem is that it is more expensive.